-Finding: Platforms use algorithmic optimization to remediate existing socio-economic relations, expanding or constraining actor choices a) Unceasing optimization of member nodes through algorithms: As "epistemic infrastructures" (Mann & Iazzolino, 2019), platforms rank and order actors in terms of their value to and position in the ecosystem (See Box 2).Using opaque algorithms, they game the system, effecting a state of complete control over how is distribution among the actors (see Table 6).
+As "epistemic infrastructures" (Mann & Iazzolino, 2019), platforms rank and order actors in terms of their value to and position in the ecosystem (See Box 2).
+Using opaque algorithms, they game the system, effecting a state of complete control over how value is distributed among the actors (See Table 6).